 Walk or bike on the right side of the paved trail.
 If you want to pass someone, announce your presence.
 Ring your bike bell or say, “on your left” or “passing” so the person you are passing knows you are there.
 Once you have passed, return to the right lane as quickly as possible.
 Bonus – make eye contact or say hello!

 Hours of Operation

 Each greenway is managed in collaboration with different municipalities or other partners across the region.
+Some are in parks with set hours and gates, whereas some are on college campuses or commuting routes.
 In general, each paved trail is open for you to explore and enjoy no earlier than 30 minutes before sunrise and no later than 30 minutes after sunset.
 Please double check the signs located at each trailhead to confirm the hours of operation.

 No motorized vehicles allowed on the trail

-There are no motorized vehicles allowed on the paved trails in the greenways with one exception; motorized wheelchairs.
-In some cases you may see a see a slow-moving truck on the trail; they are typically service vehicles for landscaping or other work.
+There are no motorized vehicles allowed on the paved trails in the greenways except for your motorized wheelchairs, bikes, scooters, etc. In some cases you may see a see a slow-moving truck on the trail; they are typically service vehicles for landscaping or other work.
 If you see someone operating a motorized vehicle in an unsafe way—speeding, weaving in and out of people on the trail etc., please call 911.

-Wear a helmet every time you ride your bike!
+Wear a helmet every time you ride your bike or scooter!

 A helmet is one of your most important pieces of safety equipment and can significantly reduce the risk of head or brain injuries when riding a bike.
 Wearing a helmet also sets an example for children and helps increase visibility.
 Make sure your helmet is properly fitted; size, position, buckles, side and chin straps.
 An improperly fitted helmet is the same as not wearing a bike helmet at all!
 Click here for a video that shows you how to adjust your helmet properly.